Thailand 14-Day Itinerary

 • 19:00 — Dinner at Hot Hot Restaurant

-Transport: Private car or taxi round trip Chiang Mai ↔ Chiang Rai, plus local taxi in Chiang Mai for the evening.
+Transport: Bus or guided tour round trip Chiang Mai ↔ Chiang Rai, plus local taxi in Chiang Mai for the evening.

 Day 7: Chiang Mai (elephant sanctuary and markets)